PyRigi/PyRigi/doc/development/howto/package_structure.md

 (writing_examples)=
 ### Writing examples for `copy_doc`-wrapped functions

-Examples in function-style docstrings must follow two rules so `copy_doc` can invert them to method-style at import time:
+Examples in function-style docstrings must follow these rules so `copy_doc` can invert them to method-style at import time:

 1. **No chained instantiation.** Assign the graph to a variable first: